cabalism/cabal/doc/config.rst

 .. note::
    On Windows systems, the URL must start directly with the absolute path as in ``url: file+noindex:C:/absolute/path/to/directory``.

+In a ``cabal.project`` file (or a file it imports) the path may also be relative, as in ``url: file+noindex:vendor``; it is then resolved against the project root, so the repository can be kept in the project's source tree.
+The :ref:`cabal vendor <cabal-vendor>` command creates such a repository from a project's dependencies.
+Relative paths in the global configuration file are resolved against the current working directory, which is not recommended.

 For example, if ``/absolute/path/to/directory`` looks like
 ::